Shalom-saji-Samuel/data_projects/Advanced power bi project/README.md

 ## Example of Dax work
 - In total I had to make 9 measures , 2 of them are as follows :
 - Task : Find Net Promoter score
+(Note : The "//" and "--" are used for writing comments in dax)
 ```Dax
 Net Promoter Score = // %Promoters−%Detractors ,promoters = 4-5 detractors =1-2
 // declaring variables